davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 People are going to use consensus to make decisions, e.g. to decide whether or not a key-value overwrite was successful, a node is in a cluster, a thread obtained a lock, etc. A consensus algorithm that can report one decision, but then change it's mind later, would be useless!
 You wouldn't be able to make any hard decisions.
 For example, if consensus says you got a lock, but it can change its mind and take away your lock at any time, what good is your lock?

-We need to ensure once a decision is (or can be) communicated to a client, the decision is final; it cannot be changed 3 years from now or 3 nanoseconds from now.
+We need to ensure any decision that has been (or can be) communicated to a client is final: it cannot be changed 3 years from now or 3 nanoseconds from now.
 Let's call this no-takebacks rule **no-decoherence**.

 ### Fault Tolerance